 Finally, define Then $\displaystyle \varphi(x,0) = 0$ and $\displaystyle \psi(x, y) = \nabla_\vv\varphi(x, y)$.
 Hence $\displaystyle f(x, y) = \nabla_\vuu\psi(x, y) = \nabla_\vuu \nabla_\vv\varphi(x, y)$ as claimed.
 This completes the proof of the theorem. \end{proof}

-Before moving to higher dimensional head wave transforms we prove a kernel description result (Theorem~\ref{thm:gauge-2d-var-angles}) when the vector fields $\vuu$ and $\vv$ are allowed to be variable.
+Before moving to higher dimensional head-wave transforms we prove a null space description result (Theorem~\ref{thm:gauge-2d-var-angles}) when the vector fields $\vuu$ and $\vv$ are allowed to be variable.
 To state the theorem, we define the variable coefficient partial differential operators

 Let us denote